📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 The third meeting was on December 16th.
 Hosts: Judy Wood & Pauline Ward.
 We had a Yankee Swap!
 Each person attending brought a wrapped gift valued at $10 or less.
 In a swap, everyone select a gift, with opportunities to trade for another as they’re revealed—until everyone ends up with one.
 If the gift is specifically for a man or woman, it should be labeled accordingly; if it’s suitable for anyone, no label is needed.
 Along with the Swap, we enjoyed our usual activities—coffee/tea, snacks, devotional time, and prayer.

-The third meeting was on January 20th.
+The fourth meeting was on January 20th.
 Hosts: Angie & Marius Page.
 We met at church for coffee & snack, followed by a devotion time (as a devotional we listened to Nicky Gumbel's talk number 3 of "A Life Worth Living" "A New Attitude" based on Philippians 2:1-11), and then went for a walk at YMCA Moncton North (My first time on the track there and highly recommend it as a very nice place to walk especially in winter.
 It is easy to access and anyone is welcome at no cost.
 They also have a number of other activities you can access there, which you can explore).

 Looking Ahead

-Next Meeting: Tuesday, February 17th, at 10:00 AM, at church.
+Next Meeting: Tuesday, April 21st, at 10:00 AM, at church.

 More ideas we’re considering: